Europe

 While it is relatively simple to re-purpose former stations, sheds and signal boxes into something else, other legacy structures are a bit more complicated.
 Just what do you do with a redundant railway bridge, for example?
 Steam Railway takes a look at a few notable examples to find out.

-Hebden Bridge, a small former mill town near Halifax in West Yorkshire, has quietly been gaining a reputation as a perfect spot for a weekend break that combines hill walking with craft shopping -and
+HEBDEN BRIDGE, a small former mill town near Halifax in West Yorkshire, has quietly gained a reputation as the perfect spot for a weekend break that combines hill walking with craft shopping – and som